 In practice, each user solves the local optimization problem:

-When $\vartheta_u=0$, we can obtain
+When $\vartheta^{(n)}_u=0$, we can obtain

-where $\vartheta_u$ is the learned step on user $u$ of parameters $\omega^{(n)}$.
+where $\vartheta^{(n)}_u$ is the learned step on user $u$ of parameters $\omega^{(n)}$.
 To establish the convergence condition for the gradient method, we adopt the concept of local accuracy from \cite{2020-FL-EnergyEfficientFL}.
 In this context, we define $\vartheta^{(n),(i)}_u$ of the problem~\eqref{eq:Yang11} to have accuracy $\varpi$ if

-where $\varpi$ is the desired local accuracy of the AI model on distributed user.
+where $\varpi$ is the desired local accuracy of the AI model on distributed users.
 The equations~\eqref{eq:Yang15}, \eqref{Eq:10}, \eqref{eq:yang16} are adopted from \cite{2020-FL-EnergyEfficientFL} as mentioned above.
 We define a global accuracy $\varrho$ for the global FL model.
 The solution $\omega^{(n)}$ with accuracy $\varrho$ is a point that

 where $\omega^*$ is the actual optimal solution of problem \eqref{eq:FL-problem}.
-As evident from equations \eqref{eq:Yang15} and \eqref{eq:global-acc}, both local and global accuracy are assessed based on the extent to which an AI model deviates from the initial model and approaches the optimal point.
-For example, if the global accuracy value $\varrho = 0$, the AI model at round $n$ will achieve the optimal position, and otherwise.
-However, as we can see from \eqref{eq:FL-problem} and \eqref{eq:global-acc}, the joint loss function $\mathcal{L}(w^{(n)})$ is considered on the ideal dataset (i.e., the dataset is not affected by external factors such as sampling delay that cause the non-IID).
-To achieve this objective and enable optimization for the FL system, we take into account the concept of the generalization gap, a commonly used term in the field of AI.
-It assists us in estimating the decline in AI performance when dealing with non-ideal datasets.
+As evident from \eqref{eq:Yang15} and \eqref{eq:global-acc}, both local and global accuracy are assessed based on the extent to which an AI model deviates from the initial model and approaches the optimal point.
+For example, if the global accuracy value $\varrho = 0$, the AI model at round $n$ achieves the optimal position, and otherwise.